mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 Description: Tower of pure obsidian that appeared after the Worldrend.
 No entrance visible.

-Truth: Prison for The Devourer (Primordial of entropy).
+Truth: Prison for The Devourer (Bound Ancient of entropy).
 The spire IS the prison.

 Approach: Requires flying or climbing DC 25.
 Touching spire: DC 20 Wis save or gain temporary madness.

-Entry: Invisible door at apex, opens only to those carrying a Primordial artifact.
+Entry: Invisible door at apex, opens only to those carrying a Bound Ancient artifact.

 Interior:
 - Single massive chamber